Creation, Reorganization, Elimination, and Merger of Academic Units and Programs

 Scope

 All schools and colleges, programs, departments, centers, institutes, and other units on all core and regional campuses of Indiana University.
+Specific procedural requirements will vary based on the nature of the CREM action under consideration.

-Pursuant to IC 21-18-9-10.7, Indiana University will comply with requirements imposed by the Indiana Commission for Higher Education by all established deadlines.
+Pursuant to IC 21-18-9-10.7, Indiana University will comply with requirements imposed by the Indiana Commission for Higher Education (ICHE) by all established deadlines.

 To the extent any contents of this policy conflict with Indiana law, applicable statutory requirements shall supersede the provisions of this policy.